The Richmond Birdwing ButterflyIdentifying & Conserving this Vulnerable Butterfly

 - Dispose of your lawn and garden clippings appropriately by composting them, putting them in your Green Waste bin, putting them in your General Waste bin, or taking them directly to the tip.
-Some council’s charge a fee as low as $5 for a small trailer load to dispose of domestic garden waste.

 - Find and join your local bushcare group and participate in weeding and planting activities to protect your local waterway from invasive species.
-Most councils have a list of bushcare groups available on their website:
+Most councils have a list of bushcare groups available on their website.

 Want to know more?
 Here are some recommended resources: